 The internet has changed the world we live in, and now, the next wave, the Internet of Things (IoT) is about to make the world even better.
 With connected devices on the rise, we’re opening up to a whole new ecosystem of data and information.

-It’s not just data about the 2.13 billion monthly active Facebook users or the 1.5 billion monthly active YouTube users, but real-world data about cars braking and accelerating, traffic signals and road congestion, medical procedures, and a whole host of other things.
+It’s not just statistics about the 2.13 billion monthly active Facebook users or the 1.5 billion monthly active YouTube users, but real-world information about cars braking and accelerating, traffic signals and road congestion, medical procedures, and a whole host of other things.

-All of it, every bit and byte of it, is stored – in different systems and environments depending on the need and purpose that data will serve.
+All of it, every bit and byte of it, is stored in different systems and environments depending on the need and purpose it will serve.
 It’s what your tech team would call the big data infrastructure.

 To build that infrastructure, the team would ideally use frameworks such as Hadoop, Spark, Kafka, and Cassandra, and programming languages such Java, Scala, Python, and R.

 If you look around you, everything and everybody uses big data today.
 Whether it is the shopping cart on your favorite e-commerce site or riding in a bus in Dublin, big data is helping make life easier and better for you.